JAlcocerT/JAlcocerT/content/blog/ai-tripplanner-langchain-pandas.md

 #### DASH Data Race

-Yes, **Dash applications can definitely be affected by data race issues**, especially in scenarios involving:
+**Dash applications can definitely be affected by data race issues**, especially in scenarios involving:

 1.  **Shared mutable state across callbacks:** If you have multiple callbacks in your Dash application that interact with and modify the same Python variables (that are not properly protected), you can run into data races.
 This is because Dash callbacks can execute concurrently in response to different user interactions.